The Ultimate Guide to Natural Pain Relief: Safe and Effective Alternatives to NSAIDs, Opioids, Steroids, and Pain Injections

 Fibromyalgia and chronic inflammatory pain

-Sports injuries or repetitive strain
+Sports injuries and repetitive strain

-Autoimmune-related pain syndromes
+Autoimmune- and immune-mediated pain syndromes

 BPC-157 — Soft Tissue, Tendon & Ligament Repair

-Tendons
+Tendons and ligaments

 Peripheral nerves